Hi, I’m Ashley!

 Child Development Specialist

 Ashley began her career as a speech therapist in public education.
-Wanting to make a meaningful impact on autistic children and their families, she shifted her focus to studying how neurodiverse children learn and grow through relationships.
+Wanting to make a meaningful impact on autistic children and their families, she shifted her focus to studying how autistic children learn and grow through relationships.
 To further deepen her expertise, she pursued a postgraduate degree in infant, child, and family mental health and completed an extensive mentorship in the Greenspan Floortime Approach®.

 As a child and family mental health practitioner, Ashley supports parents through reflective practice, helping them explore how their own emotions and experiences influence their child’s development.